etijskens/wetppr/docs/chapter-5.md

     wellcome to contact me for support when developing research software.
 The best time to do that would be before having written any line of code at all for the problem, in order to follow all principles.

+The ordering of the list is important and reflects the successive steps in working on a project.
 Below, we explain these principles in depth.

+Much of the wisdom of this strategy is integrated into a Python application [micc2][project-management].

+## Principle 1

-## Principle 1.
-Start out in a high level language
+### Start out in a high level language

 [Python](https://www.python.org) is an excellent choice: